 Nude crepe sleeveless shift dress with gros grain trim belt.
 Joseph dress is gathered to the waist, features flat seam trim and fastens with a gros grain covered zip to the rear.

-Kate has worn clothing by Joseph on a number of occasions previously – to the Epsom Derby in 2011; during the a visit to Buckingham Palace with The Queen in 2011 and again at the Cheltenham Festival in 2013.
+Kate has worn clothing by Joseph on a number of occasions previously – to the Epsom Derby in 2011; during a visit to Buckingham Palace with The Queen in 2011 and again at the Cheltenham Festival in 2013.

 On Joseph’s about page, they say the brand “modernised women.”
 The company was founded in the late sixties by hairdresser Joseph Ettedgui, who created a boutique that was “more magazine than clothes shop.”

-Today, under the the creative direction of Louise Trotter, Joseph presents a high contemporary ready-to-wear collection with a strong core of luxury essentials.
+Today, under the creative direction of Louise Trotter, Joseph presents a high contemporary ready-to-wear collection with a strong core of luxury essentials.